 1 Overview

-These structures and obstructions may include dams, weirs, culverts (pipes), or any other structure which affect the flow of water within the channel.
+Examples of structures and obstructions may include dams, weirs, culverts (pipes), or any other structure which could affect the flow of water within the channel.

-In line with good practice, the council seeks to avoid culverting, and consent for such works will not normally be granted except as a means of access.
+In line with good practice, the council seeks to avoid culverting (piping) and consent for such works will not normally be granted except to enable necessary access.

 Do I need ordinary watercourse consent?